AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 ### Creating the Database {#creation-database}

-Since this is first time you log in the **Declare a new instance** window is displayed.
+(skip) Since this is first time you log in the **Declare a new instance** window is displayed.
 You will now be able to create a database, as follows:

 1. In the Declare a new instance window:
    * Enter the `<server name>` into the Name field (we set acc-test, note that the system will change this to acc_test) (unclear/more context)